eModbus/emodbus.github.io/_docs/modbusserver/rtuapi.md

 Note that this requires a version of the ``arduino-esp32`` core of 2.0.x and higher.
 Due to the timing requirements of Modbus, a ``HardwareSerial`` connection needs to be configured properly to work with eModbus.

 1. Configure a buffer size suited for your messages.
-With higher baud rates the standard 128 byte UART buffer needs to be copied from the FIFO multiple times if you are processing requests or responses longer than that.
+With higher baud rates (115200 and above up to the ESP32's limit of 5,000,000) and longer messages the standard 128 byte UART buffer needs to be copied from the FIFO multiple times.
 The UART buffer needs to be large enough to hold a complete message - else timing errors will happen.<br/>
 A reasonable size for regular Modbus RTU is 260, Modbus ASCII rather will need 520 bytes.<br/>
 The size must be set **before the ``HardwareSerial::begin()`` call** to be effective.<br/>